UN car hit by deadly gunfire likely strayed off main road in Lebanon’s blackouts

 Andrea Tenenti, Unifil’s spokesperson told The Independent that investigations were still ongoing into the incident which he called a “unacceptable, unjustifiable and… horrendous crime”.

-He said that initial assumptions point to the convoy being separated in the confusion in the dark, as street lights rarely work in Lebanon, which has chronic electricity shortages amid an unprecedented economic collapse.
+He said that initial assumptions point to the convoy being separated in the confusion in the dark, as street lights rarely work in Lebanon, which has chronic electricity shortages.

 “We have to think that this area at night is very, very dark especially these days with the economic crisis there is not public and private electricity.